edbennett/snakemake-novice-lattice/episodes/chaining.md

 ## Solution 1

-The replacement rule should look like:
+The rule should look like:

 ```snakemake
 # Output a LaTeX table of trajectory counts